 The first problem is that the maps of Terminal 1 that you will see when you get through security don’t show the North Satellite Concourse at all – on closer inspection that’s because they show the lounges, and the NSC doesn’t have one.
 Probably because it only has 9 gates, all for the smaller A320 / A321 single aisle planes.

-What a strange decision to make with map, though, given that probably 95% of passengers won't be looking for a lounge, they'll be wanting to know where to find their gate.
-In case you're wondering, look for gate 12 and then you'll find the wonder bridge.
+What a strange decision to make with the map, though, given that probably 95% of passengers won’t be looking for a lounge, they’ll be wanting to know where to find their gate.
+In case you’re wondering, look for gate 12 and then you’ll find the wonder bridge.

 And, no, I don’t want to use the terrible map on the HKIA website.
 There is a decent pdf map (of course there is) here – found via this webpage which explains the changes to gate numbering, including the fact that these NSC gates used to be 501-510.

-But, hey, apparently this is great:
+But, hey, apparently this is all a splendid thing:

 The bridge is 28 metres high – quite a long way up and down again the other side.
 So passengers and aircrew have to use the escalators to get there.
 There is a lift but it’s only available for the disabled, presumably because it’s too small.